How Physical Dynamics Shape the Properties of Ising Machines: Evaluating Oscillators vs. Bistable Latches as Ising Spins

 where $\tau_c$ is the coupling time constant associated with the interconnection circuitry.
 The positive and negative entries of the symmetric adjacency (coupling) matrix $A\in\mathbb{R}^{N\times N}$ are separated as,

 so that $A_{ij}^{+},A_{ij}^{-}\ge 0$, and

-Under this decomposition, $A^{+}$ encodes ferromagnetic (attractive) interactions and $A^{-}$ encodes the \emph{magnitude} of the antiferromagnetic (repulsive) interactions.
+Under this decomposition, $A^{+}$ encodes ferromagnetic (attractive) interactions and $A^{-}$ encodes the \emph{magnitude} of the anti-ferromagnetic (repulsive) interactions.

-Eq~\eqref{eq:coupled_latch_assy} reveals an asymmetry in the dynamics for ferromagnetic and antiferromagnetic coupling in the BLIM with an additional nonlinear transformation on $\nu_j$, $\tanh(k\nu_j)$, appearing in the interaction.
+Eq~\eqref{eq:coupled_latch_assy} reveals an asymmetry in the dynamics for ferromagnetic and anti-ferromagnetic coupling in the BLIM with an additional nonlinear transformation on $\nu_j$, $\tanh(k\nu_j)$, appearing in the interaction.
 This feature was also noted in~\cite{Hung:EECS-2024-95_BLIM}.